 There are three different types of CPAP machines, and there are three different styles of CPAP masks.
 Which one is right for you will depend a lot on the type of prescription you have.
 In the CPAP family, there are CPAP machines, APAP machines, and BiLevel Machines.
 The differences between the three machines involve how the machines choose the right pressure.

 CPAP machines are programmed to only provide one pressure, and cannot automatically adjust to changes in breathing patterns.
 APAP machines, on the other hand, can.
 APAP machines evaluate a person’s breathing on a breath-by-breath basis and change based on the needs of each person.
 BiPAP machines blow at two distinctly different pressures, a lighter pressure for exhalation and a stronger pressure for inhalation.
 Which machine is right for you will depend on what you’ve been prescribed by your doctor.

 Masks are available in full face, nasal, and nasal pillow varieties.
 A full face mask covers your nose and mouth, while a nasal mask covers the nose.
 Nasal pillows are a little bit different, in that they seal around the base of each nostril.
 Which one is right for you will depend on how you breathe during sleep.
 If you breathe through your mouth, you’ll likely want to go with a full face mask or be prepared to use a chin strap with the other options.
-If you breathe through the nose, you can go with a nasal mask or a nasal pillow mask.
+Full face masks are also really handy if you occasionally have allergies, as you won’t have to worry about stuffy noses preventing you from using your mask.
+If you breathe through your nose and keep your mouth closed throughout the night, you can go with a nasal mask or a nasal pillow mask.

 David Repasky has been using CPAP treatment since 2017 and has first-hand experience with what it’s like to live with Sleep Apnea.
 He brings the patient’s perspective to the CPAP.com blog and has received formal training in CPAP machines, masks, and equipment.